I. How to Pray the Rosary

 A simple rosary consists of a string of beads which includes a crucifix.
 Rosary beads are made from many types of material, such as pearl, hematite, crystal, glass, rose petals, and wood.
 Rosaries can be any color, shape, or size.

 Visit our 'How to Pray the Rosary' page for a step by step guide with written out prayers on how to properly pray the Rosary.
-You may also access our printable pdf guide here.

 This popular devotion of Roman Catholic tradition has its origins in medieval times (around the 12th and 13th centuries).
 Many people of this age could not afford to purchase the Psalter (a book containing the 150 psalms) which were used by the religious orders and clergy.
 In order to supply the great number of faithful with some prayer form which would be easily accessible, itinerant preachers developed and encouraged the use of a string with beads upon it.
 Each bead would represent a prayer to be said & either the Lord's Prayer, the Hail Mary, and the Doxology.
 In time, other prayers would be added to make up what we now call the Rosary.